exercism/elixir/exercises/concept/paint-by-number/.docs/instructions.md

 ## 7. Concatenate two pictures

 Implement the `PaintByNumber.concat_pictures/2` function.
-It should take two arguments, two bitstrings.
+It should take two arguments: two bitstrings.
 It should return a bitstrings that is the result of prepending the first argument to the second argument.

 ```elixir
 picture1 = <<52::6, 51::6>>